lbryio/lbry.com/content/faq/privacy-and-data.md

 LBRY stores collected data on its own secured databases and ensures only authorized employees have access to this data.
 Google Analytics data is anonymized and protected by Google.

 ## What information is shared with others in the network? {#p2p}
-Similarly to other peer to peer protocols like BitTorrent, users in the network share messages (i.e. announcing content availability) and create direct connections to exchange data (i.e. downloads / uploads).
+Similarly to other peer to peer protocols like BitTorrent, users in the network share messages (i.e. announcing content availability) and create direct connections to exchange data (i.e. downloads/uploads).
 While LBRY does not collect this information, other participants of the network can observe and collect the information.

 ## Can I use a VPN to use and access LBRY?
 Yes, a VPN can be used with all LBRY services.
-Major features will work without any problems, but VPN users may not be eligible for [LBRY Rewards](https://lbry.com/faq/rewards) in order to prevent abuse.
+Major features will work without any problems, but VPN users may not be eligible for [LBRY Rewards](https://lbry.com/faq/rewards) to prevent abuse.

 ## Is any additional data collected if I participate in the YouTube Sync program?
-When authenticating into the [YouTube Sync program](https://lbry.com/youtube), you provide proof of channel ownership that allows us to link your YouTube channel to a LBRY account.
+When authenticating into the [YouTube Sync program](https://lbry.com/youtube), you provide proof of channel ownership that allows us to link your YouTube channel to an LBRY account.
 Information about your account is stored and kept by LBRY, Inc.